-Air-water rockets are a fun, safe and inexpensive way for children to explore the basics of rocket science.
-As the laws of motion and the forces they experience in flight are similar to those of larger liquid fuel rockets.
+Air-water rockets are a fun, safe and inexpensive way for children to explore the basics of rocket science as the laws of motion and the forces they experience in flight are similar to those of larger fuel rockets.

 - Momentum and Inertia – An object either remains at rest or continues to move at a constant velocity unless acted upon by a force.

 - F = ma – The sum of the forces (F) on an object is equal to the mass (m) of that object multiplied by the acceleration (a) of the object.